 Our Administration team is the backbone of our everyday business.
 When you contact the Public Health Unit, you will be greeted by one of our friendly administration officers who will process your request and transfer you to the relevant team or provide details of who you may need to talk to.
 We regularly respond to and interact with health professionals, members of the general public and schools in our area.
 We are a dedicated team who are highly trained in a wide range of skills including customer service, accounts management, correspondence, record keeping, logistics, operations and data entry.
 It is these skills that allow us to provide support to the Public Health Unit and the community in the South East Sydney Local Health District.

 Environmental Health is a key component of Public Health.
 The National Environmental Health Strategy defines Environmental Health as those aspects of human health determined by the physical, chemical, biological and social factors in the environment.
 The practice of Environmental Health covers the assessment, correction, control and prevention of environmental factors that can adversely affect health, as well as the enhancement of those aspects that can improve human health.
-Our team includes Environmental Health Officers and a Tobacco Control Officer.
+Our team includes Environmental Health Officers including an Officer whose main duties are Tobacco Control.

 The Immunisation team provides advice and guidance on the provision of immunisations across the lifespan.
 We provide expert clinical advice to support those in the community and healthcare settings who provide immunisation services to clients.
 As part of this service we also provide a dedicated immunisation service to adolescent children through the school program.